stormreaever/derevon-setting/src/book/gnoll-attack.md

 An evil-looking altar.

 A religion DC 15 success will discover that it's an altar for sacrifice to the demon lord Yeenoghu.
 Herbs and stuff are all around, and markings in blood on the walls.
 Scrolls of dark magic.

+If the gnolls have kidnapped the farm kid, he will be manacled in here to the wall.
+He is unconscious, but alive, wearing his normal clothes.
+He has long slits on his arms from the resurrection ritual.

 ##### Gnoll Living (2)